Creating Freedom can design workshops and projects around the needs and circumstances of your community.

-Creating Freedom has proposed a set of workshops to the REAP community.
-The theater workshops are designed for 10-20 participants as well as volunteers, family members and/or care givers.
-Each workshop will be 5-10 days (7 days is recommended), 3 hours per day.
-At the end of the workshop, the participants will present a theater production to the community.
-Theater productions are 15-30 minutes, depending on the abilities of the participants and the length of the workshop.
+A theatre project designed for 10-20 participants as well as volunteers, family members and/or care givers.
+5 days, 3-5 hours per day.
+At the end of the workshop, the participants will present a theatre production to the community.
+Theatre productions are 15-30 minutes, depending on the abilities of the participants and the length of the workshop.

 "This was the best thing that has happened in the 9 years I've been working at the centre; these 4 or 5 weeks changed everything."